Toilet

 Clear answer

-A septic-safe bathroom needs clear no-wipes rules, reasonable toilet cleaner use, drain awareness, and a monthly maintenance reminder.
+A septic-safe bathroom needs clear no-wipes rules, reasonable toilet cleaner use, drain awareness, and a monthly tank defense reminder.

 Bathroom rules